Shell Features

 Process substitution

-Instead of a file argument, you can use the output of commands with process substitution.
+Instead of a file argument, you can use command output with process substitution.
 The syntax is <(list).
 The shell will take care of passing a filename with the standard output of those commands.
 Here's an example:

 # change to the 'example_files/text_files' directory for this section